MartianInGreen/magma/README.md

 ```

 If you want to add additional Python or System packages (apt) for the Code Interpreter modify the respective files in the `codeapi` folder first.

+> Note: The install script creates a python env, installs python packages, and builds the codeapi docker image (which can take several minutes)

 Run the install script:
 ```bash